David Zayas: Career

 Zayas played a corrupt police officer in 16 Blocks (2006) and an NYPD officer in Michael Clayton (2007).
 He is featured in the independent film Shadowboxing (2010), which appeared on the film festival circuit.
 He appears in Sylvester Stallone's feature film The Expendables (2010) and The Brothers Strause's film Skyline (2010).
 In 2012, Zayas played Ernie Trask, a hotel super, in the twelfth episode of season 1 of Person of Interest.

-In the 2013 he portrayed Detective Esteban Flores in Jodi Arias: Dirty Little Secret a television movie about the murder of Travis Alexander.
+In 2013 he portrayed Detective Esteban Flores in Jodi Arias: Dirty Little Secret, a television film about the murder of Travis Alexander.

-Zayas portrays mob boss Don Salvatore Maroni in the Batman prequel, Gotham, which premiered on Fox on September 22, 2014.
+Zayas portrayed mob boss Sal Maroni in the Batman prequel Gotham, which premiered on Fox on September 22, 2014.
 Shortly thereafter, he appeared in Annie (2014) as Lou, a gregarious bodega owner who helps Cameron Diaz's Hannigan learn to love herself.

+Zayas starred in the 2021 film R#J, a modern retelling of Romeo and Juliet.
+Shaun Munro noted Zayas as one of the few prominent actors present in the film and called him "well-cast in the role of Juliet’s amusingly surly father."